 Support Groups for the Public

 Support Groups provide a setting for residents and family members to discuss feelings, concerns and attitudes during and after personal or family crisis situations.
-Professional trained staff facilitate many of these groups.
+Professionally trained staff facilitate many of these groups.

 No Longer Alone Family Support Group provides a place for those who have a loved one living with mental illness, to learn and share their experiences.
 Meets the 4th Sunday of every month, 3:00-5:00 pm in the Crossings Meeting Road (2nd Floor) in the Calvin G. & Janet C. High Learning & Wellness Center at Landis Homes, 1001 E. Oregon Road, Lititz, PA.
 For more info, call Landis Communities at 717-381-3599.